College Countdown: What You Need to Do, When You Need to Do It

 √ KEEP IN TOUCH!
 Stay in close contact with your guidance counselor.

 √ MAKE A LIST!
 List the schools you're interested in and research degrees offered, enrollment size, tuition cost, campus and surrounding area.
 You also might want to look into the acceptance requirements of your dream college.
 Some want the higher level math classes and others require two years of a foreign language.
-Attending college and career fairs are a great way to do research fast!
+Attending college and career fairs is a great way to do research fast!

 √ THINK ABOUT MAJORS!
 Consider what majors and degrees lend themselves to careers within your interests and talents.
 Reach out to mentors and professionals in fields that interest you.
 You can also start taking high school electives related to these fields.